TheOtherRolesAU/TheOtherRoles/README.md

 **Version 2.1.0**
 - **New Role:** [Spy](#spy)
+- **Eraser:** The Eraser can now also remove the role of other Impostors.
+This enables him to reveal the Spy, but might result in removing the special ability of his partner.

 **Hotfix 2.0.1**
 - Fixed a bug where camouflaged players would get stuck on ladders/platforms on the airship